doritapodimata/5G_net/README.md

-Regression problem that aims to predict the pathloss(db) in a 5G network(WORK IN PROGRESS)
+Regression problem that aims to predict the pathloss(db) of a 5G network(WORK IN PROGRESS)